Laendrun/artistfinder/docs/docs/developper-docs/Types/put_types_id.md

-# POST /api/v1/categories/
+# PUT /api/v1/types/:id

-Inserts a new category in the database.
+Update a types in the database.

 This route requires a token that has the Admin role.